-As we explored the Old French dictionaries, we were struck by how often an LSF sign was close to the source Old LSF sign.
-Napoli and colleagues (2011) looked at direction of movement in signs, and found that LSF appeared to be more conservative with regard to diachronic change in direction of movement when compared to ASL and LIS, as was BSL when compared to Auslan.
-They suggested that, within sign languages, daughters that were origin-bound (remained in the home country) were more conservative than daughters in the diaspora.
-Such a proposal is anathema to studies on spoken languages (Lehmann 1962; Crowley 1992; Joseph & Janda 2004), but that need not cast doubt on it.
-As pointed out in §2, the indigenous sign language of a country (which contains a mix of gestures and homesign, as well as community-originated signs) is extensively affected by the sign language brought into a deaf school from an outside source (in these cases, from Old LSF) and, importantly, vice-versa.
-While two spoken languages might be very different and thus affect one another in only a limited/inhibited way in an immigration situation, sign languages often have many lexical similarities (due to nonarbitrariness) and, perhaps universally, many syntactic and semantic similarities (Wilbur 2008; Napoli & Sutton Spence 2014; Napoli et al. 2017) – thus influences of one on the other might feel less foreign.
+As we explored the Old French dictionaries (Lambert 1865; Delaporte 2007), we were struck by how often an LSF sign was close to the source Old LSF sign.
+Napoli et al. (2011) looked at direction of movement in signs, finding that LSF appeared to be more conservative with regard to diachronic change in direction of movement when compared to ASL and LIS, as was BSL when compared to Auslan (Australian Sign Language).
+They suggested that, within sign languages, daughters that were origin-bound (i.e., remaining in the home country) were more conservative than daughters in the diaspora.
+Such a proposal is anathema to studies on spoken languages (Lehmann 1962; Crowley 1992; Joseph & Janda 2004), but that need not negate it.
+As pointed out in §2, indigenous sign languages (which usually contain a mix of gestures and homesign, as well as community-originated signs) are extensively affected by the sign language brought into a deaf school from an outside source (in these cases, from Old LSF) and, importantly, vice-versa.
+While two spoken languages might be very different and thus affect one another in only a limited/inhibited way in an immigration situation, sign languages often have many lexical similarities (due to nonarbitrariness) and, perhaps universally, many syntactic and semantic similarities (Wilbur 2008; Napoli & Sutton-Spence 2014; Napoli et al. 2017) – thus influences of one sign language on another might feel less foreign.
 Accordingly, diaspora sign languages might well change more rapidly and drastically than origin-bound sign languages.

 Many questions remain.
-We list a few, first regarding arbitrariness then regarding biomechanics.
+We list a few, first regarding arbitrariness, then biomechanics.

-There is variation in signing across the lexicon and the components of the grammar, correlating with many of the same demographic factors speech variation correlates to (age, socioeconomic class, gender, race, ethnic background, region, sexual orientation), but also due to factors particular to sign language communities that we have already discussed, including the highly variable nature of sign language acquisition and the ways in which it is transmitted (Fenlon et al. 2013; Kusters & Lucas 2022; Lucas et al. 2009; McCaskill et al. 2011; McKee & McKee 2011; Schembri et al. 2009, 2018; Siu 2016; Stamp 2015).
+There is variation within sign languages across the lexicon and components of the grammar, correlating with many of the same demographic factors that speech variation correlates to (age, socioeconomic class, gender, race, ethnic background, region, sexual orientation), but also due to factors particular to sign language communities that we have already discussed, including the highly variable nature of sign language acquisition and the ways in which they are transmitted (Fenlon et al. 2013; Kusters & Lucas 2022; Lucas et al. 2009; McCaskill et al. 2011; McKee & McKee 2011; Schembri et al. 2009, 2018; Siu 2016; Stamp 2015).
 Given the centrality of nonarbitrariness to our approach, variation in signing raises thorny questions regarding data.
-While signers recognize nonarbitrariness in many signs (Sehyr et al. 2019), signers can and do disagree about the nonarbitrary motivation for a sign, where nonarbitrariness may be less contextually dependent (that is, more transparent) for signs with a concrete meaning (e.g., chicken) than for those with an abstract meaning (Fitch et al. 2021).
-Folk etymologies offering an account of perceived nonarbitrariness can arise in sign languages and exhibit a kind of collective reality, like they do in spoken languages (Rundblad & Kronenfeld 2000).
-Such folk etymologies can lead to changes in articulation responsive to that folk etymology (e.g., lesbian, see discussion in Mirus et al. 2019).
-These facts lead us to two imposing questions.

-First, how do signs whose nonarbitrary motivation is not recognized fit into our picture, given that the need for recognizability that Napoli & Liapis (2019) pose might not be operative in the same way?
+While signers recognize nonarbitrariness in many signs (Sehyr et al. 2019), signers can and do disagree about the nonarbitrary motivation for a sign, where nonarbitrariness may be more transparent for signs with concrete meanings (e.g., chicken) than for those with an abstract meaning (Fitch et al. 2021).
+Folk etymologies offering accounts of perceived nonarbitrariness can arise in sign languages and exhibit a kind of collective reality, like they do in spoken languages (Rundblad & Kronenfeld 2000).
+Such folk etymologies can lead to changes in articulation responsive to that folk etymology (e.g., lesbian, see discussion in Mirus et al. 2020).
+These facts lead us to two imposing questions: First, how do signs whose nonarbitrary motivation is not recognized fit into our picture, given that the need for recognizability that Napoli & Liapis (2019) pose might not be operative in the same way?
 Second, how do signs whose non arbitrary motivation is variably perceived fit into our picture, particularly if they undergo articulatory change responsive to the different perceptions?

-Turning now to biomechanics, we ask many questions.
+Turning now to biomechanics, many questions arise.

-To what extent is diachronic change inhibited by the need for recognizability?
+First, to what extent is diachronic change inhibited by the need for recognizability?
 Are there particular kinds of rules that are inhibited or are all?